4.1 Overview of CFC Support Services

 - Provision of consultation/resources to team members and other service providers regarding family perspectives on practices and policies for services and system development.

-- 4.6.3 Parent Liaisons must be employed by one of the following entities:
+- 4.6.3 Parent Liaisons must be employed by the CFC.

 - 4.6.4 Family preferences, team needs, and local concerns are considered in each CFC area when determining Parent Liaison responsibilities.